mvr/mvr.github.io/posts/good-words.md

 * casuistry -- the use of clever but unsound reasoning, especially in relation to moral questions; sophistry.
 * parochial -- having a limited or narrow outlook or scope
 * cryptid -- an animal whose existence or survival is disputed or unsubstantiated, such as the yeti

+(Some of these I definitely should have known...)